DarkSorrow/rn-google-signin/README.md

 ## Migration from react-native-google-signin

 This package was created to address specific production security requirements where updating to newer Google Identity Services was necessary.
-The `@react-native-google-signin/google-signin` library offers many advanced features and premium functionality that this package does not provide.

-**Important Note**: If you're using the premium features of `@react-native-google-signin/google-signin`, you should continue using that library as it provides much more comprehensive functionality.
-This package focuses solely on basic Google Sign-In implementation.
+If you're using premium features from `@react-native-google-signin/google-signin`, that library may be a better fit as it provides more functionalities.

 ### When to Consider This Package: